delctrl/kuribohBot/README.md

 Download and install [node js](https://nodejs.org/).

 You will also need to obtain a Telegram Bot Token.
-Follow the instructions found on the first step of [this tutorial] (https://github.com/hosein2398/node-telegram-bot-api-tutorial).
+Follow the instructions found on the first step of [this tutorial](https://github.com/hosein2398/node-telegram-bot-api-tutorial).

 ### Installing